observablehq/framework/docs/lib/arquero.md

 # Arquero

 [Arquero](https://uwdata.github.io/arquero/) is a JavaScript library for “query processing and transformation of array-backed data tables.”
-Arquero (currently version ${aq.version}) is available by default as `aq` in Markdown, but you can import it explicitly like so:
+Arquero is available by default as `aq` in Markdown, but you can import it explicitly like so:

 ```js echo
 import * as aq from "npm:arquero";